-3. Command ЕХ is the same as previous one, but it returns to POWER after that.
+3. Command ЕХ is the same as the previous one but returns to POWER after that.

-In this case a program has to have code С9 (RETURN) ar the end.
+In this case, a program has to have code С9 (RETURN) at the end.

 4. Command RUN loads and runs one or several files.

-Command CHECK is used for control sum calculaton:
+Command CHECK is used for control sum calculation:

 А!
 CHECK (file name)